SJ23

 thin aluminum of an SJ23 mast or boom.
 However, the mast

-foot or head is about 1/4" thick to tapping a fine thread is OK.
+foot or head is about 1/4" thick so tapping a fine thread is OK.

-- I have installed lots of hardware to the boom and mast using pop rivets
+- I have installed lots of hardware to Panache's boom and mast using pop rivets

 with a marine sealant.
-None of my hardware has ever come off or even suggested coming loose.
+None of my hardware has ever come off or even suggested coming loose and I have never experienced corrosion.

 A fitting installed with machine screws is more serviceable though but a rivet is real easy to drill out and replace using the same hole.